This page is the entry point for Archetype's contract documents.

 C6.
 Broker semantics remain intact

-Command ordering and tick-boundary application must remain true under sugar.
+Command ordering and tick-boundary application must remain true under runtime.

 Required behavior: